zhstark/exercise-leetcode/Divide&Conquer.md

 You need to return the number of important reverse pairs in the given array.

-Basic idea is backtracking to compare all the combinations.
+Basic idea is using 2 for-loop traversing to compare all the combinations.
 The time complexity is O(n^2), not good enough.

 We know that we need to compare 2 elememts in order to check if it is a Revers pair, which is similar to sort.